evkx/evkx.github.io/content/models/peugot/308/E-308_SW/_index.md

-{{< sitefiguresized thumb="models/peugot/308/e-308/main_1_st.jpg" title="Peugot E-308" width="3000" height="2000"  >}}
+{{< sitefiguresized thumb="models/peugot/308/e-308_sw/main_1_st.jpg" title="Peugot E-308 SW" width="3000" height="2000"  >}}

-We have separated our Peugot E-308 article into sections.
+We have separated our Peugot E-308 SW article into sections.
 If you want to wait to read the full article, click the links below to the different areas.
 We also have an overview of the [full specifications](specifications/), an [image gallery](gallery/), detailed information about [charging performance](chargingcurve/), and some [online reviews](reviews/).
 Our sections:

 - [Performance](#performance)
 - [Battery, range, and charging](#battery-range-and-charging)